pludov/mobindi/README.md

   * Push notifications: Push notifications deliver system notifications on mobile, even when screen is off.
 Tab must not be closed though.
     They require the use of a HTTPS connection and an authorization (accessible in the message tab)
   * Sequence status notification : Sequence success/error are notified to user, using in app or system notification
   * "Cover scope" messages are delivered in sequence when switching from/to dark/bias/flat.
-This is a per camera setting.
+This is a per camera setting and can be (de)activated in Mobindi's advanced props for the Camera indi driver
+  * Manual filter wheel support.
+To use, you have to configure a filter wheel simulator in indi, and ask for filter change confirmation in mobindi's advanced props for driver.
+Mobindi will then confirm every filter change during sequences.

 Release 1.1.0 (June 2019):
   * Filterwheel control in camera and sequence